Skip to main content

-There are many different types of nurses and becoming a registered nurse (RN) is considered the entryway to the world of nursing.
-To earn this title, you’ll need to understand the educational, legal, and professional requirements to start this valued career in healthcare.
-This guide will walk you through to what is required to become an RN and explain the exact steps to become a nurse in Arizona.
+Of course, there are many different types of nurses.
+In Arizona, becoming a registered nurse (RN) is considered the entry point to a nursing career.
+To earn this title, you will need to understand the educational, legal, and professional requirements to start this valued career in healthcare.

 • Assessing patient condition, medical history, and symptomatic changes